Grazing with the Fun Guy (Fungi) – Small Ruminant Worm Control

 Materials and methods:

 Validation trial.
-Lambs will have access to grass pastures contaminated with parasitic nematode larvae before trial begins and will be naturally infected.
+Lambs had access to grass pastures contaminated with parasitic nematode larvae before trial began and were naturally infected.
 In early January 2023, Katahdin lambs, ~90 days of age, were randomly assigned to 2 treatments (8/treatment; 2 lambs/pen for feeding): 1) control (no D. flagrans or BioWorma), 2) D. flagrans or BioWorma (International Animal Health Prod.
 Pty.
 Ltd., Huntingwood, NSW, Aust; Lot no. 3167101, mfr Oct, 2022).
 All lambs received the same grain supplement and trace mineral mixed into feed fed per kg body weight (Premier Sheep Trace Mineral Premix mixed with salt at a rate of 5:50 per manufacturer recommendations).
 Lambs were acclimated to pen feeding for 7 days before beginning treatment diets for 7 days.
 Lambs weighed ~25 kg and were fed 60 mg BioWorma/kg body weight daily.
 Lambs were housed together and brought into pens in pairs for feeding daily then returned to plots after feeding, and had free choice bermudagrass plus alfalfa hay, water, and access to shelter/shade.

 Sample Collection: Feces were collected on first day of diet acclimation, then, one week later there were three sample day collections every other day to determine fecal egg count (FEC).
 Feces were cultured to examine L3 recovery rate (L3 larvae/FEC) relative to control group and determine the predominant gastrointestinal parasite (H. contortus or Trichostrongylus spp.; plus Cooperia spp. or Oesophagostomum spp.).

 Full study.
 Katahdin lambs, 3 months of age, had access to grass pastures contaminated with parasitic nematode larvae before trial began and were naturally infected.
 Lambs were randomly assigned to treatments (8/treatment; 2 lambs/pen for feeding): 1) control (no D. flagrans; CON), 2) D. flagrans as BioWorma (BioWorma dose based on the heaviest animal within the group) as recommended top dressed on grain supplement (DfCON), or 3) D. flagrans as BioWorma (same dose as Trt 2) mixed in 7 g/head of a trace mineral mix (Premier Sheep Trace Mineral Premix mixed with salt at a rate of 5:50 per manufacturer recommendations; DfMIN).
 The mixed mineral and salt were mixed with BioWorma and stored for 7 days before top dressed onto lamb’s supplement.
 All lambs received the same supplement and trace mineral mix fed per kg body weight.
 Lambs were acclimated to pen feeding and diets (control) for 7 days before beginning treatment diets for 21 days.
 Lambs weighed ~25 kg and were fed 60 mg BioWorma/kg body weight daily for 28 days.
 Lambs had free choice bermudagrass plus alfalfa hay, water, and access to shelter/shade.
+A similar study was conducted in the field at Louisiana State University (see below).

 Sample Collection: Starting on first day of diet acclimation, blood and feces were collected every 3 days (on Mon or Tuesday, and Thur) for determination of blood packed cell volume (PCV; every 7 d) and FEC.
 Feces will be cultured throughout the trial to examine L3 recovery rate (L3 larvae/FEC) relative to control group and determine the predominant gastrointestinal parasite (H. contortus or Trichostrongylus spp.; plus Cooperia spp. or Oesophagostomum spp.; still need to be identified).
 Lambs were weighed at start/end of trial.